Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

-Perhaps more importantly is how decent of a keyboard the K310 actually is.
+Perhaps, more importantly, is how decent of a keyboard the K310 actually is.
 It’s safe to assume that, for $40, this simple mechanical tool would only be suited for computers in kindergarten classrooms, but that assumption would be false.
 I’ve used it as my main keyboard for three weeks and it is surprisingly good.
 Not better than Microsoft’s Sculpt Mobile Keyboard or Logitech’s own K810, but very fair nonetheless.
-Low-profile keys offer substantial bounce though little give; the keys are large and slightly rounded; and the whole board is very light and durable.
+Low-profile keys offer substantial bounce though little give; the keys are large and slightly rounded, and the whole board is very light and durable.

-For a child whom you fear would otherwise ruin, make sticky, or simply destroy a keyboard of standard fare, the K310 is an excellent accommodation for such a depravity in its terrible twos.
+For a child whom you fear would otherwise ruin, make sticky, or simply destroy a keyboard of standard fare, the K310 is an excellent accommodation for such depravity in its terrible twos.
 I would in an instant substitute this keyboard in place of any other used by a child, especially if that original keyboard were built into a laptop.

-Actual cleaning is easy: cover the USB connector with the included cover and wash away.
+The actual cleaning is easy: cover the USB connector with the included cover and wash away.
 Logitech suggests dunking it in water, though not everyone has a sink large enough to fit an entire full-size keyboard.
 Streaming water over it gently is usually good enough to clean off any mess.
 Once washed, just leave it out to dry and the remaining water will pour out of the drainage holes.
 A brush is included on the back to clear out any water that’s collected under the keys.

 There are two slight misgivings about the K310.
 The first is the fairly weak shoulder flaps to raise the keyboard slightly on an incline.
 They fall off very easily when washing or under stressful child-filled conditions.
 One bang and one or both arms will fly away, never to be seen again.